Zehuayu/Problem-Sheet-INTHEORY-OF-ALGORITHMS/README.md

 # Problem-Sheet-INTHEORY-OF-ALGORITHMS
-Student: Patrick Moran Stident Id: g00179039 Lecturer: Ian McLoughlin
+Student: Zehua Yu Stident Id: g00307279 Lecturer: Ian McLoughlin

 ## what is Racket
 Racket (formerly PLT Scheme) is a general purpose, multi-paradigm programming language in the Lisp-Scheme family.
 One of its design goals is to serve as a platform for language creation, design, and implementation.
 The language is used in a variety of contexts such as scripting, general-purpose programming, computer science education, and research.